5 Best Health Insurers with Optional Add-Ons in Australia

 It covers what most people use, including dental, optical, physio, and natural therapies.
 The bonus is that it’s not locked to hard-to-find providers.

-Preventative dental is a highlight.
+Preventive dentistry is a highlight.
 When you visit a participating dentist, you get 100% back on check-ups, cleans, and x-rays.
 It’s easy for families to save a few hundred dollars a year without thinking about it.

 The fund also covers acupuncture and remedial massage, which many insurers still heavily omit or limit.
 You can claim things that support your physical and mental wellbeing, not just what’s in the Medicare script.